 How the Child Status Protection Act (CSPA) Helps Immediate Relatives of U.S. Citizens

 This article will address how the CSPA affects immediate relative petitions by U.S. citizens for their children who were under age 21 at the time of filing.
-The rules for other family-based applicants and derivative beneficiaries of green cards under the CSPA are much trickier and are explained in How the CSPA Helps Family-Based Preference Relatives or Derivative Beneficiaries.
+The rules for other family-based applicants and derivative beneficiaries of green cards under the CSPA are trickier and are explained in How the CSPA Helps Family-Based Preference Relatives or Derivative Beneficiaries.

 Make Sure Your Child Isn't Already a U.S. Citizen